 - Boxing – as if you’re playing boxing on a Wii, only without the Wii!

-- Blast Off/Rocket – squat down and count backwards from 10 to 1…then jump straight up and shout, “Blast off!”
+- Blast Off/Rocket – squat down and count backward from 10 to 1…then jump straight up and shout, “Blast off!”

 Honestly, my students and I just made most of these up “on the fly.”
 Almost anything goes, as long as we can do it standing by our desks.
-A Fun Break doesn’t really take much time out of your day.
-In fact, I would argue that it’s a great time saver.
-After we do a Fun Break, my students are more focused and I spend less time getting their attention for the remainder of the lesson.
+A Fun Break doesn’t take much time out of your day.
+I would argue that it’s a great time saver.
+After we do a Fun Break, my students are more focused, and I spend less time getting their attention for the remainder of the lesson.